Meeting Locations

 We meet up at the Community Centre in the village of Feering which is just off the A12, south of Colchester (CO5 9QB).

-Around 20 of us, including family, get together twice a year, in Spring and Autumn.
-We meet on a Sunday afternoon for about 2 ½ hours.
+Around 15 of us, including family, get together twice a year, in Spring and Autumn.
+We gather on a Sunday afternoon for about 2 ½ hours.

 The Community Centre has a car park and the entrance to the building is step free.
 The floors are all on one level and are smooth.
-The room we use is light and airy and there is plenty of space to move around.
-There is a disabled toilet just next to the room.
+The room we use is comfortable and there is space to move around.
+There is a disabled toilet nearby.
 So, the venue is suitable for those who are walking or for those using a wheeled mobility aid.

 We provide tea, coffee and biscuits when everyone arrives.
 Then, sometimes, we have a speaker such as a physiotherapist or an occupational therapist.
 At other meetings we have a general discussion on subjects which are important to us.
 However, there is always plenty of time for people to chat amongst themselves as well.
 We can share information and support with the group as a whole or through individual conversations - whichever we prefer.